Florida Residency: Guide for Digital Nomads

 Other factors that play a key role in determining your domicile are things like:

-• Where most of your valuable assets are
+• Where most of your valuable assets are; and

 Understanding domicile, residency, and tax residency is crucial for making informed decisions on legal roots, tax obligations, and global travel.
-Mastery of this knowledge helps in leveraging nomad-friendly domiciles like Florida.
+Mastery of this knowledge helps in leveraging the benefits of nomad-friendly domiciles like Florida.

 Benefits of establishing domicile in Florida